Nexfinity/Nexfinity-Translations/README.md

 8. If you are unsure how you should format a specific string you can look at another language's file or you can open up a discussion.
 (You can also ask on our [Discord](https://discord.gg/Y3VdQAD))
+9. Don't translate emojis or emotes.
+This will cause them to break and display incorrectly to users.

 # FAQ